Liam Henderson: 2013–14: First team debut

 Henderson signed for Celtic in 2008.
 He featured for the club's development squad in midfield and was included in the first team squad for their pre-season trip to Germany in the summer of 2013.
-He played pre-season at home versus Ukrainian side Sevastopol, beside higher profile debutants Virgil van Dijk and Amido Balde.
+He played pre-season at home versus Ukrainian side Sevastopol, beside higher profile debutants Virgil van Dijk and Amido Baldé.
 In 2013–14 Henderson played at both under-20 level and in the UEFA Youth League.

-His competitive first team début, aged 17, was on 6 December 2013.
-He subbed on in Celtic's 5–0 league win at Motherwell.
-On 13 March 2014, Henderson's first competitive match start was in the 3-0 league win at Kilmarnock.
+His competitive first-team début, aged 17, was on 6 December 2013.
+He was subbed on in Celtic's 5–0 league win at Motherwell.
+On 13 March 2014, Henderson's first competitive match start was in a 3–0 league win at Kilmarnock.
 Henderson scored his first Celtic goal on 26 March 2014.
-This was Celtic's second in the 5–1 league clinching win at Partick Thistle.
+This was Celtic's second in a 5–1 league clinching win at Partick Thistle.
 His March form won him the SPFL Young Player of the Month award for that month.
-Manager Neil Lennon commented "He's been absolutely excellent", and "His attitude to work is fantastic and there's certainly a willingness on his part to get better".
+Manager Neil Lennon commented, "He's been absolutely excellent", and "his attitude to work is fantastic, and there's certainly a willingness on his part to get better".
 All of his 8 competitive first team games that season were in the Premiership (2 games short of the minimum 10 required to be awarded a winner's medal).